husihuang/husihuang.github.io/workshop.md

 ### (ancient Chinese) Is it not delightful to have friends coming from distant quarters? (from "The Analects of Confucius")
 ------

-## International Workshop on Lattices, Codes, and related topics
+## International Workshop on Lattices, Codes and related topics